-(a) Do you agree that the proposed specific disclosure objective captures detailed user information needs about assets and liabilities not measured at fair value in the statement of financial position but for which fair value is disclosed in the notes?
+- (a) Do you agree that the proposed specific disclosure objective captures detailed user information needs about assets and liabilities not measured at fair value in the statement of financial position but for which fair value is disclosed in the notes?
 Why or why not?
-If not, what changes do you suggest?

-(b) Do you agree that this proposed specific disclosure objective would result in the provision of useful information about assets and liabilities not measured at fair value but for which fair value is disclosed in the notes?
+If not, what changes do you suggest? - (b) Do you agree that this proposed specific disclosure objective would result in the provision of useful information about assets and liabilities not measured at fair value but for which fair value is disclosed in the notes?
+Why or why not? - (c) Do you agree that the benefits of the specific disclosure objective would justify the costs of satisfying it?
 Why or why not?

-(c) Do you agree that the benefits of the specific disclosure objective would justify the costs of satisfying it?
-Why or why not?
-If you disagree, how should the objective be changed so that the benefits justify the costs?

-(d) Do you have any other comments about the proposed specific disclosure objective?
+If you disagree, how should the objective be changed so that the benefits justify the costs? - (d) Do you have any other comments about the proposed specific disclosure objective?

 We refer to our overall concerns on the proposed Guidance, as described in our comment letter above.
-In addition, we generally support EFRAG's comments.
+In addition, we refer to EFRAG's response to the ED.
+We generally support EFRAG's comments.